velartrill/velartrill.github.io/orig/kestrel.md

 "Hazel.
 Conference call," Egret instructs, ripping through a list of names and titles faster than I could have taken down.
 "Rouse them and get them online; I don't care what it takes.
 This is pri' violet."

 Violet.
 The only higher priority code is *ultraviolet*, and protocol dictates it only be used in truly exceptional emergencies-atop-emergencies, where already active pri-violet cases are getting in the way of a prompt response to something dire.
 "On red" was our shorthand for "as soon as humanly possible if not sooner" back in the Army.
-"On violet" was "right this fucking instant" and it was rarely spoken calmly.
+"On violet" was "right this fucking instant" and as a rule it was not spoken calmly.

 At least she's taking this mess seriously.